 The law does not require taxis to comply with the Louisiana car seat laws.

-Law on Car Seat Replacement in Louisiana
+What is the Car Seat Replacement Law in Louisiana?

 There is no law that covers the replacement of child-safety seats.
 However, the National Highway Traffic Safety Administration recommends replacing your car seat after a major accident or if the seat is past the expiration date set by the manufacturer.